How to say hello in yoruba

 “Ade Ori” is a Yoruba greeting often used in formal or respectful settings.
 It literally translates to “crown of my head” and signifies that the person being greeted holds a respected or important position.
 It is often used when greeting elders, authority figures, or individuals of high social status.
 By using this greeting, you show respect and acknowledge the recipient’s significant role or contribution.

-See also How to play wavelength
+See also How to apply roofing felt adhesive

 E pele o